InstallerLegacy/virtualhub-doks/CONTRIBUTING.md

 yourself then you are welcome to fork, make the edit and open a pull request.

-If you have enough knowledge of MkDocs and installing old Operating Systems in Virtual Machines or Emulators, you can contribute a tutorial by creating a pull request.
+If you have enough knowledge of Hugo, Doks and installing old Operating Systems in Virtual Machines or Emulators, you can contribute a tutorial by creating a pull request.
 You will be given appropriate credits.
 If you have any questions, you can